codio/site/source/docs/dashboard/student/guides.html.md

 The Codio Lexikon is an integrated help system that lets you lookup information on a variety of languages and topics quickly and easily.
 Having access to concise reference information as new topics are learned is extremely useful and saves having to search the web and separate the wheat from the chaff!

-You can access the Lexikon at any time from within a coding project or tutorial Unit from the Tools menu.
+You can access the Lexikon at any time from within a coding project or unit from the tools menu.

 The Lexikon is organized into Topics.
 We currently have added